markcaron/soccer-drills/drills/shooting-star.md

 You can play for 15 to 20 minutes, or until every player has had 2-3 turns as striker.

+## Progressions

+- Instead of the striker receiving passes in order (1-5), the coach can call out a number at random.
+This will make the drill more dynamic, fun and develop the striker's situational awareness/attentiveness.

 ## Coaching Points

 - Checking away from the area first, to make space for receiving and turning